10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Frontend Requirements:

 1. The front-end application should be successfully deployed to the web using netlify.com.
+To enable page refreshing, you will need to add an extra file called \_redirects.
+Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

 1. Your front-end repository should have a readme.md file with: - User Stories - Wireframe images - Setup instructions for your application. - Links to your deployed application.